Inside the Dishwasher everyone rushed!

 “Furthermore, the leaves continued, we fare best when green in summer.
 Our Father Tree has taught us well; we are proud of the service we render.

-We can withstand the most vicious heat, but we start to change in late September.
+We can withstand the most vicious heat, but we start to change in late September, and before long, we turn brown.
 That's when Mother Tree hugs and tells us to remember.

 She says, "Return to me after two seasons pass", in a voice so tender.